ninivert/lcnthesis/JOURNAL.md

 V: I would remove these two paragraphs.
 Also, the statement "the network of neurons converges to the neural field with rate O(1/\sqrt{N})" actually depends on how exactly we define the converge.
 For example, in Chevallier, Duarte, Löcherbach, and Ost, the rate of convergence depends on the dimensionality p because they study the convergence of the empirical measures of all neurons (which is stronger than looking at a single neuron, which would indeed converge at rate 1/\sqrt{N}).
-N: I would still like to at least say something about network of neurons ~ MC
+N: I would still like to at least say something about network of neurons ~ MC -> TODO modify the second para, avoiding mention of convergence of dynamics

 V: comment for Nicole: for finite N, the patterns are not exactly orthogonal.
 N: Yes !
 I talk about this in the appendix :)